 I am proud to present this new edition of The Corporate Governance Review to you.

-In this ninth edition, we can see that corporate governance is becoming a more vital and all-encompassing topic with each year that passes.
+In this 10th edition, we can see that corporate governance is becoming a more vital and all-encompassing topic with each year that passes.
 We all realise that the modern corporation is one of the most ingenious concepts ever devised.
 Our lives are dominated by corporations.
 We eat and breathe through them, we travel with them, we are entertained by them, most of us work for them.
 Most corporations aim to add value to society, and they very often do.
+There is increasing emphasis on this.
 Some, however, are exploiting, polluting, poisoning and impoverishing us.
 A lot depends on the commitment, direction and aims of a corporation's founders, shareholders, boards and management, and employees.
 Do they show commitment to all stakeholders and to long-term shareholders, or mainly to short-term shareholders?
 There are many variations on the structure of corporations and boards within each country and between countries.
 All will agree that much depends on the personalities and commitment of the persons of influence in the corporation.

 Governments, the European Commission and the SEC are all pressing for more formal inflexible legislative acts, especially in the area of remuneration.
 Acts set minimum standards, while codes of best practice set aspirational standards.
 We see a large influence on norms by codes and influential investor groups.

-More international investors, voting advisory associations and shareholder activists want to be involved in dialogue with boards about strategy, succession and income.
+More international investors, the Business Roundtable, voting advisory associations and shareholder activists want to be involved in dialogue with boards about strategy, succession and income.
 Indeed, far-sighted boards have 'selected engagements' with stewardship shareholders to create trust.
 What more can they do to show all stakeholders that they are improving their enterprises other than through setting a better tone from the top?
 Should they put big signs on their buildings emphasising integrity, stewardship and respect?

 This all implies that executive and non-executive directors should work harder and more as a team on long-term policy, strategy, entrepreneurship and investment in R&D. More money is lost through lax or poor directorship than through mistakes.
-On the other hand, corporate risk management with new risks entering such as a digitalised world and cybercrime is an essential part of directors' responsibilities, as is the tone from the top.
+On the other hand, corporate risk management with new risks entering such a digitalised world and cybercrime is an essential part of directors' responsibilities, as is the tone from the top.
 How can directors do their important work well without being petrified of attacks from shareholders, regulations and the press?

 Each country has its own measures; however, the chapters of this book also show a convergence.
 Understanding differences leads to harmony.
-The concept underlying the book is of a one-volume text containing a series of reasonably short, but sufficiently detailed, jurisdictional overviews that permit convenient comparisons, where a quick first look at key issues would be helpful to general counsel and their clients.
+The concept underlying the book is that of a one-volume text containing a series of reasonably short, but sufficiently detailed, jurisdictional overviews that permit convenient comparisons, where a quick first look at key issues would be helpful to general counsel and their clients.

 My aim as editor has been to achieve a high quality of content so that The Corporate Governance Review will be seen as an essential reference work in our field.
 To meet the all-important content quality objective, it was a condition sine qua non to attract as contributors colleagues who are among the recognised leaders in the field of corporate governance law from each jurisdiction.